brownieboy/react-bootstrap-slider/README.md

 ##Update History
+Version 1.1.1 23 Sep 2016
+* Changed main slider trigger event from "change" to "slideStop".
+Component should now be less chatty with improved performance.

 Version 1.1.0: 21 Sep 2016.
 * Updated to seiyria's 9.2 version.
 This includes the rangeHighlights feature.
 * Updated readme to specify inclusion of bootstrap-slider's CSS file.